otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/08-timer-control-graphics-class-and-soundplayer-class.md

 1. Create a new project.
 2. Write a `Timer1_tick` handler to draw three circles on the form.
 Use a different colour for each circle.
 3. Place a `Timer` on the form.
-Modify your program so that, when the program starts, the figures are drawn automatically, and each 100 msec, the figures shift 20 pixels to the right.
+Modify your application so that, when the application starts, the figures are drawn automatically, and each 100 msec, the figures shift 20 pixels to the right.
 The example below shows the screen after several `Timer` cycles.

 ![](../resources/img/08/06-image.png)

 4. Add a `CheckBox` control to your form.
-As the program runs, the user can turn the screen refresh feature on and off by checking and unchecking this `CheckBox`.
+As the application runs, the user can turn the screen refresh feature on and off by checking and unchecking this `CheckBox`.

 When the `CheckBox` is checked, the screen refreshes.